gitlabhq/gitlabhq/doc/development/documentation/index.md

    `doc/topics/topic-name/subtopic-name/index.md` when subtopics become necessary.
    General user- and admin- related documentation, should be placed accordingly.

-If you are unsure where a document should live, you can ping `@axil` or `@marcia` in your merge request.
+If you are unsure where a document or a content addition should live, you can mention the technical writer assigned to the feature or topic's relevant DevOps stage as listed on the [Product Categories page](https://about.gitlab.com/handbook/product/categories/#devops-stage) or the auto reply from DangerBot on any MR that contains changes to doc files.
+If you are not sure of the stage or none applies, you can mention `@gl-docsteam`, but if you accidentally mention the 'wrong' technical writer, they'll be glad to help or direct you to the right one.

 ### Changing document location